abpio/abp-commercial-docs/en/guides/openiddict-deployment.md

 # FAQ

-- I see **Server Error 502!**
+- I see `Server Error 502!`
   - Check your application logs under the *Logs* folder.
-A misconfiguration can prevent your application to start up and the easiest way is to pinpoint the problem by checking the logs.
+A misconfiguration can prevent your application from starting up, and the easiest way is to pinpoint the problem by checking the logs.
-- System.IO.FileNotFoundException: **Signing Certificate couldn't found!: **
+- `System.IO.FileNotFoundException: Signing Certificate couldn't found!:`
-  - Make sure you have the **.pfx** file in the related location.
-The **.pfx** file should be marked as embedded resource and it should be in the publish directory when you publish your application.
+  - Ensure you have the **.pfx** file in the related location.
+The **.pfx** file should be marked as an embedded resource, and it should be in the publish directory when you publish your application.
 - I can't see the login page!
-It shows **400** Error!
+It shows  an `HTTP 400` error.
   - This is related to the generated URL from the application that tries to authenticate against the AuthServer.
 Check the AuthServer logs and make sure you have **valid redirect_uri** seeded from the *OpenIddictDataSeedContributor* and the application that redirects to AuthServer has the same configuration.